-Ever since I moved to Florida from Spain over a decade ago, I was surprised when (Anglo-American) guests showed up to dinner on time and left a couple of hours later.
+Ever since I moved to Florida from Spain almost two decades ago, I was surprised when (Anglo-American) guests showed up to dinner on time and left a couple of hours later.

 It was kind of a welcome respite.

 Celebrations until the crack of dawn

 I was used to what happened back home where dinner guests would stay for hours and leave at the crack of dawn only after I’d put on my PJs!

 I remember I actually did go to bed once (I had to nurse my baby), while my friends told me what a wimp I was.